 During the virtual training sessions, you will learn about:

-The course is structured into 3 e-learning modules with 4 e-mentoring sessions and 8 virtual training sessions, each 3 hours long:
+The course is structured into 3 e-learning modules with 8 virtual training sessions (each 3 hours), 2 Thrive-Online sessions (each 1.5 hours) and 2 e-mentoring sessions (each 1.5 hours):

 Successful completion of this course leads to Thrive Licensed Practitioner for Adolescence status.
 You will have acquired the additional skills and knowledge to implement the Thrive Approach to benefit all students (right-time), and be able to work with individual students needing additional support (reparative).